sijieaaa/OpenCodeRunner/README.md

 ```

 #### 3. More Examples
-You can check `examples/` for more usage examples.
+More examples for various code languages are in [examples/](examples/).
+You can run them easily.

 ## TODO
 - [x] Sandbox for permission control